je210506/Portfolio/README.md

 ## Usage
 Once the portfolio is deployed, you can interact with the different sections to explore the projects, experience, and information about me.
-Here's a breakdown of how to navigate through the portfolio:
+Here's a breakdown of how to navigate through the portfolio through this link https://jenla-portfolio.netlify.app/ :

 Navigation
 -  Home/About Me: The landing page that introduces who I am with a brief introduction.